Koredotcom/docs/docs/xo/channels/add-slack-channel.md

 <img src="../images/authorize-client-id-client-secret.png" alt="authorize client credentials" title="authorize client credentials" style="border: 1px solid gray; zoom:65%;"></ol>

-<ol start="5"><li>In the <b>Customize Slack Channel’s Conversations</b> section, select one of the following options to define the conversation behavior of the virtual assistant in a Slack channel when the user @mentions the VA:</li>
+<ol start="5"><li>In the <b>Customize Slack Channel’s Conversations</b> section, select one of the following options to define the conversation behavior of the virtual assistant in a Slack channel when the user \@mentions the VA:</li>
 <ul><li><b>Continue the conversation with the Virtual Assistant in the channel</b>: This is the default selection.
 It maintains the current behavior for DM and group messages.
 However, if a user intentionally starts a thread with the virtual assistant, the conversation will continue within that thread.</li>
-<li><b>Create a new thread for every user message(@mentioned to the Virtual assistant) in the channel</b>: For every user message that is <code>@mentioned</code> to the Virtual assistant in the channel (both DM and Channel conversations), the Platform does the following:</li>
+<li><b>Create a new thread for every user message(\@mentioned to the Virtual assistant) in the channel</b>: For every user message that is \@mentioned to the Virtual assistant in the channel (both DM and Channel conversations), the Platform does the following:</li>
     <ul><li>Creates a new thread and replies to the user message in the thread.</li>
     <li>Treats each conversation thread as a separate session whenever it is created in the channel, maintaining context isolation.</li>
     <li>Treats each conversation thread as a new user conversation whenever it is created for Slack DM.</li></ul>